 Clear Information For School Policies & Guidelines

 This is pretty important as we all know, policies and guidelines must be included in everything we do.
 Clearly outlining your schools’ policies and guidelines on your site provides the user (parents) with all relevant information before their children join your school.
 You can include your policies and guidelines directly onto your website on specific pages or your website or you can allow users the option to download these as a pdf document via email.

-Other policies you must include in your site are website private policies and statements.
+Other policies you must include on your site are website privacy policies and statements.